All Episodes

 Well, the Heritage Foundation has 123 new ideas, solutions for America.

-Pick any day, and you're you will find the Heritage Foundation on its game, paying attention to what's happening with conservative solutions and analysis.
+Pick any day, and you will find the Heritage Foundation on its game, paying attention to what's happening with conservative solutions and analysis.

-And many of these ideas are as old as the country itself.
+Many of these ideas are as old as the country itself.

 The solution to many of these problems are found right in the Constitution, right in the founding documents of the country.